 Many indoor attractions are limiting group sizes to 10 people.
-As you explore the space, you’ll see signs reminding you to keep your face covering on and stay at least 6 feet away from others.
+As you explore the space, you’ll see signs reminding you to stay at least 6 feet away from others.
 Some attractions are finding creative ways to accommodate visitors.
-Reopening for the season in mid-March, the Baker Heritage Museum in downtown Baker City will accept larger groups by appointment and will work to accommodate some visitors outside its regular hours — think of it as VIP treatment.
+The Baker Heritage Museum in downtown Baker City, for example, breaks up larger groups.
 For the most part, museum director Teresa McQuisten says, the patrons she’s seeing come into the museum are individuals or families pulling off the side of the road, making it a perfectly safe stop on your Eastern Oregon road trip.
 “Social distancing is not too big of a deal; we normally don’t have a lot of people visiting at once,” she says.

 New Exhibits Unveiled

-While staying closed to help prevent the spread of the virus, some attractions have also been hard at work renovating and installing new exhibits that are now ready for viewing.
-For instance, the former Oregon Kelp Forest at the Oregon Coast Aquarium in Newport has now been transformed into a colorful Indo-Pacific Coral Reef exhibit, featuring some of the most diverse species in the world.
-Visitors can now get up close to see colorful tropical fish such as yellow tang, birdnose wrasse, yellowband angelfish, sea goldies and more.
+During their closures, some attractions were hard at work on renovations and new exhibits which are ready for you to enjoy.
+For instance, the former Oregon Kelp Forest at the Oregon Coast Aquarium in Newport has been transformed into a colorful Indo-Pacific Coral Reef exhibit, featuring some of the most diverse species in the world.
+Visitors can get a close-up view of colorful tropical fish such as yellow tang, birdnose wrasse, yellowband angelfish, sea goldies and more.
 Those outside include the vultures, otters, seals and sea lions, seabirds and aviary, and rocky-habitat exhibits.
 Tickets must be purchased online ahead of time.
 Attendees are required to wear a face covering at all times, for both indoor and outdoor exhibit viewing.

 Don’t Come Hungry